Marcelo Palomino: Houston Dynamo

 On March 3, 2021, Palomino joined USL Championship club Charlotte Independence on loan for the 2021 season.
 He made his debut for Charlotte on May 1 in a 3–0 defeat against the Tampa Bay Rowdies.
 In the next game, on May 14, Palomino scored his first goal for the Independence against Charleston Battery, his 12th-minute goal being the first in a 3–0 victory.
 He ended the regular season with 6 goals and 1 assist in 31 appearances, helping Charlotte finish 2nd in the Atlantic Division and qualify for the playoffs.
 After not appearing in Charlotte's first playoff game, he came on as a late substitute in their 2nd, a 1–0 loss to Louisville City in the conference semifinals.

 Palomino made 2 Open Cup appearances for the Dynamo in 2022, but primarily played for Houston Dynamo 2 in MLS Next Pro, where he scored 7 goals and had 2 assists in 18 appearances.

 AFC Eskilstuna

 On January 9, 2023, Palomino joined Swedish club AFC Eskilstuna on a permanent deal, signing a four-year contract.

+GIF Sundsvall

+On January 26, 2024, Palomino moved to another Superettan club GIF Sundsvall on a three-year deal.